-Active Partnerships is the trading name for CSP Network.
-We are a charitable company limited by guarantee, registered in England and Wales, no. 7800542 and a registered charity no. 1144600.
-The Active Partnerships are the members of the charity and we are led by a voluntary Board which is openly recruited, drawn from member Active Partnerships and independent members.
-Our Articles of Association (November 2017) and our Board Terms of Reference can be found here.
+Active Partnerships is a charitable company limited by guarantee, registered in England and Wales, no. 7800542 and a registered charity no. 1144600.
+The individual Active Partnerships are the members of the charity and we are led by a voluntary Board which is openly recruited, drawn from member Active Partnerships and independent members.
+Our Articles of Association (November 2019) and our Board Terms of Reference can be found here.

 Brand Guidlines can be accessed here.

 A key element of our mission is to tackle the stubborn inequalities that exist within sport and we are committed to encouraging equality and diversity within our workforce, in the partnerships we support and in the delivery of sporting activities and programmes.

 We oppose all forms of unlawful and unfair discrimination including direct and indirect discrimination, harassment, bullying and victimisation.
 We recognise our legal obligations and abide by the requirements of the Equality Act 2010.

 We have set a target of ensuring a minimum of 30% of each gender on our Board and will take all appropriate actions to reach and sustain gender parity.
 We are committed to achieving greater diversity on the board, including, but not limited to, Black, Asian, minority ethnic (BAME) diversity and disability.
 Our Equality Policy and Action Plan and our Board Recruitment Policy can be downloaded.